FunnelEnvy/fecli/README.md

 # FunnelEnvy Command Line Interface

+*This tool is under active development!
+Breaking changes may be on the horizon.
+If you depend on `fecli` for day to day use, please reach out to @bruab when stuff goes wrong.*

 fecli is a command line tool for locally hosting frontend snippets.
 We use it to develop personalization campaigns and experiments for Optimizely Classic, Optimizely X, Adobe Test & Target, and Google Optimize.

 It consists of a local server to host your code and a [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) script to inject it.